Vancomycin continuous infusion (for patients aged ≥16 years)

 Vancomycin continuous infusion - dosing guidance

-• If creatinine is not known - calculate the single loading infusion dose using ABW, prescribe and administer.
-Calculate the maintenance dose once creatinine is available.
+• If creatinine is not known or the calculator is unavailable, refer to table 1 below for the loading dose.
+The loading dose amount is based on actual body weight (ABW).
+Calculate and prescribe the maintenance dose once creatinine is available.

 Actual body weight Dose amount Volume of sodium chloride (0.9%)* Infusion duration